 Top Tip: Don’t forget about Emails that have been filed automatically.
 Check regularly.

 2. Use Colour Coding to Prioritise

-Emails can be categorised using colour coding to help visually sort and prioritise them.
+Categorise Emails using colour coding to help visually sort and prioritise them.
 This ensures that important Emails stand out and don’t get overlooked.
-A colour can be assigned based on The Sender or text in the Subject line.
-You can also colour code based on the location of your name i.e. in the To, Cc or Bcc field.
+Assign a colour based on The Sender or text in the Subject line.
+Also colour code based on the location of your name i.e. in the To, Cc or Bcc field.